6 Bread types

 PIC

-Normally you mix your dough.
-When using wheat you make sure that you mix enough to develop a gluten network.
-You allow the dough to reach a certain size increase during the fermentation.
-Afterwards you divide and pre-shape the dough into the desired visual shape that you like.
+When using wheat, make sure to mix your dough enough to develop a gluten network.
+Allow the dough to reach a certain size increase during the fermentation.
+Afterward, divide and pre-shape the dough into the desired visual shape you would like.
 Each shape requires a different technique.
-Sometimes achieving exactly the right shape can be challenging.
-Making a baguette, for instance, requires you to perform more steps.
+Sometimes achieving the right shape can be challenging.
+Making a baguette, for instance, requires performing more steps.
 Mastering this technique takes several attempts.

 Once the dough is shaped, it is proofed again for a certain period of time.
 Once the dough is ready, a sharp tool such as a razor blade is used to make an incision into the dough.
 This helps control how the dough opens up during the baking process.